felixlu/awesome-stars/topics.md

 ## privacy

 - [KnockOutEZ/wigolo](https://github.com/KnockOutEZ/wigolo) - The go-to web for your AI coding agent — local-first search, fetch, crawl & research over MCP.
 No API keys, no cloud, $0/query.
 Public beta.
-- [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - OpenHuman is an open source personal AI for Mac, Windows and Linux — local-first memory, agent orchestration, and deep research.
+- [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - OpenHuman is an open source agent harness with local-first memory, agent orchestration, and workflows
 - [The-Vibe-Company/quivr](https://github.com/The-Vibe-Company/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - OpenPanel is an open-source web and product analytics platform, an open-source alternative to Mixpanel with optional self-hosting.
 - [mikeckennedy/umami-python](https://github.com/mikeckennedy/umami-python) - Umami Analytics Client for Python #pypackage